 Chrysanthemum Festival queen crowned

-The festival was held Nov.
-30 at the Velma McWayne Santos Community Center in Wailuku.
+She was crowned at the Japanese cultural event that was held Dec.
+6 at the Velma McWayne Santos Community Center in Wailuku.